dmaniloff/goobook/README.txt

       login your@google.email
       password secret

+NOTE: The netrc implementation in Python don't support passwords with spaces, use the .goobookrc instead.

 To get access too more settings you can create a configuration file::

     goobook config-template > ~/.goobookrc